Skip to content

 • Entity: A named thing (person, organization, technology, concept, or file) that can participate in relationships.

-• Relationship: A typed, directed connection between two entities or between a memory and an entity.
+• Relationship: A typed, directed connection between two concepts, or between a concept and an entity.

-• Namespace: A hierarchical scope for organizing memories (e.g., org/user/project/session).
+• Namespace: A hierarchical scope for organizing concepts (e.g., org/user/project/session).

-• Provider: An AI memory system that can import or export MIF format.
+• Provider: An implementation that can import or export MIF format.

-• YAML Frontmatter: Structured metadata at the top of files, enclosed in --- delimiters.
-Obsidian’s Properties panel reads and writes this data, supporting typed fields (text, number, date, checkbox, list).
+• YAML Frontmatter: Structured metadata at the top of files, enclosed in --- delimiters, supporting typed fields (text, number, date, list).

 • Tags: Both inline #tags and frontmatter tags: [a, b] are supported, with hierarchical tags using forward slashes (#category/subcategory).

-• Standard Markdown: All content uses CommonMark-compatible Markdown, ensuring portability to other tools and platforms.
+• Standard Markdown: All content uses CommonMark-compatible Markdown, ensuring portability across tools and platforms.

 The JSON-LD format MUST be valid JSON-LD 1.1: